utshomax/postman-docs/src/pages/docs/administration/sso/user-sso.md

 1. Postman will redirect you to the configured SSO provider.
 Enter your SSO details to sign in.

-    > The first time you sign in to Postman, you may need to carry out extra steps to set up access to your identity provider account.
+    > The first time you sign in to Postman, you may need to carry out extra steps to set up access to your IdP account.
 Sign in using SSO and follow your provider's steps to connect the account to Postman.

 > If you're a member of multiple Postman teams with varying authentication methods, you must sign in to those teams separately.
 To do so, select your avatar in the upper-right corner, then select the team to proceed.